auroralaboratories/corona-api/PLUGINS.md

 ## Controllers

 Controllers are relatively thin, almost boilerplate, methods that are called by the REST routing engine.
+By convention, these are in files prefixed with "`api-`" (e.g.: `api-session-workspaces.go`).
 These methods are implemented on `SprinklesAPI` and are responsible for calling the plugin's model implementations, using data passed in via POST data, query strings, or other per-call and environmental factors.

 Controllers must do the following things: